wetterkrank/flymon/README.md

 ## Installation

-Copy the plugin folder `flightprices-monitor` into the plugins directory; activate.
+Download the plugin, copy the folder `flightprices-monitor` into the plugins directory; activate.
-Open Settings -> Flymon and add your Kiwi.com API key + affiliate id for deeplinks.
+Open Settings -> Flymon, add your Kiwi.com API key + affiliate id for deeplinks.

 ## Usage